Best Forex Brokers in New Zealand 2021

 Many FX Trading accounts are based on the concept of margin and leverage.
 Leverage is basically the ability to increase the possible return on an investment or trade.
 A margin account allows the trader to use leverage by trading larger amounts than deposited in their account.
 This is because only the potential short term losses on the accounts need to be covered, not the full amount of the underlying asset.
 How much leverage any forex broker offers and the margin requirements may be a consideration when opening an account with a particular forex broker.

 6. Types of forex accounts

 There are different types of FX trading accounts which include more traditional cash exchange accounts, spread betting type accounts or CFDs (Contracts for Difference).
-Here you can find a list of CFD brokers in UK.
 The choice of which account to open will depend on your very specific needs and potentially even depend on your tax liabilities.

 7. What markets can you trade?

-All FX brokers in UK offer trading in the major currency pairs, including EURUSD, USDJPY, GBPUSD etc. Most also offer currency cross rates, ability to trade a large selection of currency pairs against each other.
+All FX brokers in the top list above for New Zealand offer trading in the major currency pairs, including EURUSD, USDJPY, GBPUSD and also NZDUSD, EURNZD, AUDNZD etc. Most also offer currency cross rates, ability to trade a large selection of currency pairs against each other.

 In addition, many brokers offer the opportunity to trade other financial markets and assets.
 These would include equity indices, government bond markets and commodities (such as oil, gold and copper).

 Practically all brokers offer a trading platform, whereby the trader can access the various markets available to trade.
 Some brokers provide their own developed trading platforms, whilst others suggest downloading free platforms offered by third-party providers.
 There are many different factors to consider when looking at differing trading platforms including; ease of use, accessibility, trading tools on offer, charting packages, mobile/ tablet access etc. Please see our list of best trading platforms in New Zealand here.